spring-projects/spring-boot/README.md

 ### spring-boot-actuator
-The Actuator uses auto-configuration to decorate your application with features that make it instantly deployable and supportable in production.
+Spring Boot Actuator provides additional auto-configuration to decorate your application with features that make it instantly deployable and supportable in production.
 For instance if you are writing a JSON web service then it will provide a server, security, logging, externalized configuration, management endpoints, an audit abstraction, and more.
 If you want to switch off the built in features, or extend or replace them, it makes that really easy as well.

 _See [spring-boot-actuator/README.md](spring-boot-actuator/README.md)._

 ### spring-boot-loader
-Loader provides the secret sauce that allows you to build a single jar file that can be launched using `java -jar`.
+Spring Boot Loader provides the secret sauce that allows you to build a single jar file that can be launched using `java -jar`.
 Generally you will not need to use `spring-boot-loader`  directly but instead work with the [Gradle](spring-boot-gradle-plugin/README.md) or [Maven](spring-boot-maven-plugin/README.md) plugin.